11 Rooftop Bars in San Francisco That You Can't Miss

 How many of the following rooftop bars have you visited?

-Easy to find because its name is the same as its address; easier still to enjoy because this bar is one of the largest outdoor establishments in San Francisco!
+Easy to find because its name is the same as its address; easier still to enjoy because 620 Jones is one of the largest outdoor establishments in San Francisco!
 Their weekday happy hour is popular with people finishing the workday, and their weekend brunches feature mimosas by the pitcher and even a breakfast martini.

 Located atop The Moscone Center, San Francisco's premier convention venue, B Restaurant & Bar is perfect for anyone at anytime, not just convention attendees from out of town.
 Its known for its seasonal cocktails, raw bar, and priority given to using locally sourced ingredients.